kennywall/import-test/_posts/2009-04-11-interroperability-at-the-software-as-a-service-saas-layer.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I encounter this problem all the time, but I am doing a fresh round of thinking trying to help my mom and brother with their Internet Operations for their small businesses.
+{% include JB/setup %}I encounter this problem all the time, but I am doing a fresh round of thinking trying to help my mom and brother with their Internet Operations for their small businesses.
 When my brother and I were talking about his web site needs, I said...
 What do you want your web site to do?
 He said company info, blog, calendar, and kept going from there.